 The Rockhouse Foundation has been transforming learning environments in the Negril area for almost 20 years.
 Originally focused on the renovation of public primary schools, the Foundation broadened its focus to include the Negril Library, and more recently has been concentrating on early childhood education.
-This change in emphasis affirms empirical evidence that all children, but especially poor children, need a solid foundation in order to thrive throughout their education and, consequently, ultimately become self-determining members of society.
+This change in emphasis affirms empirical evidence that all children, but especially children from lower income families, need a solid foundation in order to thrive throughout their education and ultimately become self-determining members of society.

 COVID RELIEF INITIATIVE

-In response to the COVID pandemic the Rockhouse Foundation in March 2020 began weekly distributions of food staples to our most vulnerable families at the partner schools.
-The COVID Relief Food Distribution Program has delivered over 100 tons of food and helps to sustain over 1000 people throughout the pandemic.
+In response to the COVID pandemic the Rockhouse Foundation in March 2020 began weekly distributions of food staples to the most vulnerable families at our partner schools.
+The COVID Relief Food Distribution Program has delivered over 300 tons of food and helps to sustain over 1000 people weekly throughout the pandemic.
 The program began at four of our partner schools and an additional four schools were added in December 2020 when the TUI Cares Foundation joined us to support this important work.
-The goal is to continue this program until school resumes in September 2021.

 In 2017 the Rockhouse Foundation established the Savanna-la-Mar Inclusive Infant Academy, Jamaica’s first and only public institution serving typical learning children and those with special needs in a full inclusion setting.
 This school was conceived and built from the ground up by the Foundation.
-Sav Inclusive has a rapidly growing enrollment with many more applicants than it can accommodate, and planned expansion into the primary and secondary years fully underway.
+Sav Inclusive has a rapidly growing enrollment with many more applicants than it can accommodate.
+Sav Inclusive has a full enrollment of 165 children for the 2021/2022 school year with planning for an expansion into the primary and secondary years fully underway.

 Bunch of Stars Pre-K (BOS)